Writing - Publishing

 Whether you are working on a semester paper, writing your thesis or writing up an experiment, citing sources correctly is essential in the academic world.
 This is because new knowledge is always based on existing, verified knowledge, and stating this allows you to demonstrate the foundation for your findings.
 This is simply good scientific practice; failing to cite sources is regarded as plagiarism.
 For further information, please consult the ZHAW fact sheet on avoiding plagiarism(PDF 187,3 KB).

 The ZHAW Schools have specific citation requirements with regard to citation practice in thesis writing and refer to different citation styles.
+An overview of the requirements can be found in the Self-Service Portal under "Citation guidelines at the ZHAW" (KI 3274, ZHAW login required).

 The ZHAW offers access to Academic Writer, an online portal that helps you write and publish according to the APA standard.